ThulaniMtetwa/SearchTunes/README.md

 - I used my knowledge of iOS native frameworks to levarage feature on them instead of relying on 3rd party frameworks. (e.g. iOS Network.framework)

 # Note from me:
-- The more unit tests can be added to increase the current code coverage.
+- More unit tests can be added to increase the current code coverage.
 Given more time this can be done.
 - Allow for the Network layer to be generic and an not work with concrete types but rather introducing interface driven code.